paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

   (D) The enhanced polar system.

-(3) In this subsection, the terms “Milestone A approval” and “Milestone B approval” have the meanings given such terms in section 2366(e) 22 See References in Text note below. of this title.
+(3) In this subsection, the terms “Milestone A approval” and “Milestone B approval” have the meanings given such terms in sections 2366(e) and 2366a(d) of this title.

 **(j) Notification of Reduction of Certain Warning Time.—**